 Learn more: Divorce Lawyer Salary

 As with any career, work experience is heavily valued and can make all the difference in a lawyer’s salary.
+As a lawyer gains experience, he gets promoted within his firm and that leads to an increase in his pay scale.
+Becoming a named partner at a firm contributes greatly to a rise in any lawyer’s salary.

 On average, a corporate lawyer at the beginning of his career with less than one year of experience can hope to earn around R225,000 per annum.
 After a few years of experience (1-4 years), the average salary rises to R308,000 a year.
 A corporate lawyer’s average salary peaks at around R555,000 a year with close to 10 years of experience under his belt.

-Corporate Lawyer’s salary according to Skillset
+What is the Corporate Lawyer’s salary according to Skillset?

 Since corporate law is such a vast field, lawyers have to deal with several aspects of it in their practice.
 The salary of a corporate lawyer is, therefore, largely influenced by the set of skills he masters and the niche of corporate law his expertise lies in.